doug-wright/project-m2-nyan-cat/README.md

 ## The game

 This game is called **Star Trek**.
-Not very imaginative, but it will do.
+Not very imaginative, but it will have to do.
 The object of the game is to pilot the Starship Enterprise to avoid colliding with the Klingon D7 Class Battle Cruisers.

 ## Instructions